Have you left your job and need to know your options for your account balance?

 By taking a refund, members forfeit eligibility for future benefits including health insurance and the $5,000 death benefit.

 Retirement eligibility is dependent upon your age and years of service.

-If you are interested in taking a refund should contact KRS for more information, or to obtain a Form 4525, Application for Refund of Member Contributions.
+If you are interested in taking a refund you should contact KPPA for more information, or to obtain a Form 4525, Application for Refund of Member Contributions.

 You may also call us at 502-696-8800 or Toll-Free at 800-928-4646, or complete the request below to obtain a form via mail.

-Please do not include any sensitive information, such as your SSN, in any email correspondence.
+Please do not include any sensitive information, such as your Social Security Number (SSN), in any email correspondence.
 If your request requires that you give us confidential information, call our office at 502-696-8800 or 800-928-4646.